trizen/sidef-book/sidef_interpreter/deparsing.md

 # Deparsing

 Deparsing is the reverse process of parsing, which translates the AST back into code.
-Currently, Sidef supports deparsing into two languages with the `-R` switch:
+Currently, Sidef supports deparsing into two languages with the `-R lang` switch:

-* `-Rperl`
+* `-R perl`
     - Parses and deparses the AST into valid Perl code.
-* `-Rsidef`
+* `-R sidef`
     - Parses and deparses the AST into valid Sidef code.

 Example: